 The 16-inch MacBook Pro gained extra inches and extra pixels.
 If the 13-inch MacBook Pro will be upgraded to a bigger display, then a higher resolution is likely as well.

 Rumors point to a 14.1-inch Retina Display.
 This is the size you would get from slightly extending the screen into the current bezel space of the 13-inch, which provides a more immersive experience without affecting the physical size of the MacBook Pro itself.

-Since the other specifications of the 16-inch screen did not change, it is unlikely the 14-inch will either.
-500 nits of brightness with a P3 color gamut is still well placed in a professional laptop, however.
+Since the other specifications of the 16-inch screen did not change, it is unlikely the 14-inch one will either.
+500 nits of brightness with a P3 color gamut is still well-placed in a professional laptop.

 The microphones are likely to get the same treatment as the other Apple laptops.
 Apple introduced three "studio-grade" microphones positioned about the keyboard for better capture without the need for an external mic.

 The current 13-inch MacBook Pro has two or four Thunderbolt 3 ports depending on the processor configuration, with the higher-specification variant having more ports.
 This may change with the newer model or could continue being limited.